 I love the way these look and can’t wait to add some more detail and dress them up.
 Keep in mind that different woods will vary in color but they should all get that weathered, aged look.
 Thanks for stopping by and feel free to leave any questions or comments.

 Update: Depending on the jar you use and how much you plan to “paint” I would probably fill it up 3/4 of the way with vinegar since the steel wool will soak some of it up.
 The longer it sits, the more it will soak up and the darker the “stain” will be.
-I used a small jar for this project but in the future would use a pint or quart size mason jar.
+I used a small jar for this specific project but have used larger jars and then put the mixture in our kitchen sink, a plastic bin, and even our bathtub for other projects.

-You may also be interested in my DIY Wedding Chair Signs which I created using the same technique.
+You may also be interested in the following projects using the same staining technique: